OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 The configuration above is a baseline.
 We recommend monitoring your resources as you add projects, users and do more deployments and runbook runs.
 The more data, the more Octopus UI and database have to process.
 Experiment with increasing compute resources for the SQL Server and the UI nodes.
 If you run into any performance concerns, please [contact support](https://octopus.com/support).
 :::

 This configuration will provide 120 concurrent deployments, with the capacity to quickly increase to 160.
 The two UI-only nodes will enable users to interact with Octopus Deploy without consuming compute resources needed to orchestrate deployments.
-If you need to process more than 160 concurrent tasks, then first increase the compute resources on the task-only nodes and database server.
+If you need to process more than 160 concurrent tasks, first increase the compute resources on the task-only nodes and database server.
+Once you reach 16 Cores / 64 GB of RAM it is time to start adding nodes.

 ## Managing Nodes